bjdash/apic-docs/README.md

 ### Designer {#designer}

 APIC privides a simplistic yet a powerful platform to design your APIs by defining models, traits and endpoints.
 It also helps to group them into folders.
-Know more about the Designer [here](/designer.md).
+[Know more about the Designer](/designer.md).

 ### Docs {#docs}

 APIC can convert your APIs designs into beautiful functional documentations that will help others to get on board faster.
-Know more about Docs [here](/docs.md).
+[Know more about Docs](/docs.md).

 ### Tester {#tester}

 APIC provides a powerful platform for testing your APIs.
 With features like [test suits](/tester/creating-test-suits.md),[multiple environments](/tester/using-environments.md), [schema validations](/response-schema-validation.md), [random data generation](/tester/apic-apis-functions.md); you can perform an end to end testing of your APIs.
-Know more about Tester [here](/tester.md).
+[Know more about Tester](/tester.md).

+### Dashboard

+Dashboard allows you to create/manage teams, publish API documentation with third-party developers etc with a lot of new features soon to be added like saving and sharing reports.
+[Know more about Dashboard](/dashboard.md).

+**NB:** Except for dashboard rest op the modules can be used offline.
+Also note that Dashboard can only be accessed if the user is registered with APIC and is currently logged in to the instance.

 ### What's next?